shkschneider/fabric_awesome_core/README.md

   - `/gamerule keepXp` upon death
   - a 2-way trash slot in your inventory that only clears upon closing
   - all-in-one tool
-  - bonus recipes for vanilla items
+  - baguette: bread but better
   - configurable zenith (mid-day) and nadir (mid-night) times
   - coordinates on death screen
   - early game crates that retain inventory